 The STMA will also establish a corporate social credit system.
 E-cigarette companies that have breached regulations will be listed on the system and be subject to closer monitoring and will also have their information listed on the National Credit Information Sharing Platform.

-The new trial policy measures clarify how the STMA will regulate the e-cigarette market to ensure a balance in supply and demand, prevent oversupply of e-cigarette products, and curb “irrational” investment.
+On April 25, 2022, the STMA released a new set of trial policy measures for regulating the e-cigarette industry, titled Several Policies and Measures on Promoting the Legalization and Standardization of the Electronic Cigarette Industry (Trial) (the “trial policy measures”).
+These new trial measures clarify how the STMA will regulate the e-cigarette market to ensure a balance in supply and demand, prevent an oversupply of e-cigarette products, and curb “irrational” investment.

 These policies are wide-ranging and include measures, such as controlling where and how the market develops, setting sales and production quotas, and regulating e-cigarette companies’ ability to raise capital.